privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

       alt: Coding Space Camper Coding a Project
     mediaPosition: right
-    mdContent: E﻿ach morning they tackled projects in Scratch, JavaScript, Python, and more, showing off their creativity and dedication.
+    mdContent: E﻿ach morning they tackled projects in Scratch, JavaScript, Python, and more, showing off their creativity, grit, and dedication.
     fgColor: "#9de2dd"
   - type: textAndImageBlock
     buttons: